Compulsory modules

 Machine Learning - Principles and Applications for Engineers (15 credits)

 The core aim of this module is to ensure students are able to take advantage of Machine Learning (ML) techniques to solve practical engineering problems.
-Towards that end the following aims are established:
+The module aims to: